Beating of Andrey Sychyov: Incident and treatment

 On December 31, 2005, Sychyov and eight other soldiers were beaten for three hours by their seniors, who may have been drunk.
-Junior Sergeant Alexander Sivyakov, then 19, who felt that the soldiers had not adequately cleaned up after their New Year's Eve party, forced Sychyov to squat on the balls of his feet with his hands tied behind his back while a sergeant beat him for three and a half hours.
+Junior Sergeant Alexander Sivyakov, then 19, who felt that the soldiers had not adequately cleaned up after their New Year's Eve party, forced Sychyov to squat with his hands tied behind his back while a sergeant beat him for three and a half hours.
 The base clinic was closed for New Year's, and Sychyov was unable to receive medical attention until January 4.
 Two days later he was transferred to the city hospital due to worsening health.
 Doctors diagnosed him with numerous broken bones, trauma to the genital area and gangrene of the legs.

 As a result of gangrene in the legs, doctors had to amputate both of his legs, his genitalia, and a finger.
 Andrey Sychyov's mother, Galina Sychyov, was not aware of his condition until after his first amputation.
 Galina claimed that an unknown military official had offered her $100,000 and an apartment if Andrey did not pursue legal action.